feast-dev/feast/sdk/python/tests/README.md

 Starting 6005
 Starting 6006
 ~~~~
-* You should be able to run the integration tests and have the redis cluster tests pass.
+* You should be able to run the integration tests and have the Redis cluster tests pass.
-* If you would like to run your own redis cluster, you can run the above commands with your own specified ports and connect to the newly configured cluster.
+* If you would like to run your own Redis cluster, you can run the above commands with your own specified ports and connect to the newly configured cluster.
-* To stop the cluster, run `./infra/scripts/redis-cluster.sh stop` and then `./infra/scripts/redis-cluster.sh clean`.
+* To stop the cluster, run `./infra/scripts/Redis-cluster.sh stop` and then `./infra/scripts/Redis-cluster.sh clean`.